Sharon Hugueny: Warner Bros. contractee

-Hugueny was enrolled in the Warner Bros. school to continue her education and immediately was put to work, appearing over the next two years in 12 installments of six Warner series as well as playing supporting roles in two features.
-During this period, her career was sidelined by a brief marriage to Warners contractee Robert Evans and a move with him to New York City.
+1960 was a very busy year for Warner Bros. which had a large roster of contract performers appearing in an assembly-line-style mass production of TV episodes and theatrical features.
+In the eight-year period between 1955 and 1963, the studio's TV arm, Warner Bros.
+Television, provided ABC network with 19 shows, including eight western and four detective series.
+Hugueny was enrolled in the studio's school to continue her education and was also immediately put to work, appearing over the next two years in 12 installments of six Warners' series as well as playing supporting roles in two features.
+During this period her career was sidelined by a brief marriage to Warners contractee Robert Evans and a move with him to New York City.

-Her TV acting debut came on May 4, 1960, a little over two months after the contract signing, in the episode "Shadow of the Blade", broadcast near the end of the first season of the detective series Hawaiian Eye, which gave her top billing among the guest cast.
-Her second appearance was May 24, as Indian maiden Running Deer in "Attack", an episode of the Western, Colt .45.
-In June and July, she was on location in the tobacco fields of Connecticut, in Hartford, and at the submarine base in New London, Connecticut, alongside the cast and crew of Parrish, with filming completed on July 24.
+Her TV acting debut came on May 4, 1960, a little over two months after the contract signing, in the episode "Shadow of the Blade", broadcast near the end of the first season of the popular detective series, Hawaiian Eye, which gave her top billing among the guest cast, with her second appearance coming three weeks later, on the 24th, playing an Indian maiden named Running Deer, in "Attack", one of the last installments of the half-hour western, Colt .45.
+In June and July, she was on location, amidst the tobacco fields of Connecticut farm country, as well as in Hartford and at the submarine base in New London, alongside the cast and crew of Parrish, with filming completed on July 24.